sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

     jp

 ### 3.1.5 Notes Type

+    "notes_t": {
+      "type": "array",
+      "minItems": 1,
+      "items": {
+        "title": "Note",
+        "description": "Is a place to put all manner of text blobs related to the current context.", "type": "object",
+        "required": [
+          "type",
+          "text"
+        ],
+        "properties": {
+          "audience": {
+            "title": "Audience of note",
+            "description": "Indicate who is intended to read it.", "type": "string",
+            "minLength": 1,
+            "examples": [
+              "all",
+              "executives",
+              "operational management and system administrators",
+              "safety engineers"
+            ]
+          },
+          "title": {
+            "title": "Title of note",
+            "description": "Provides a concise description of what is contained in the text of the note.", "type": "string",
+            "minLength": 1,
+            "examples": [
+              "Details",
+              "Executive summary",
+              "Technical summary",
+              "Impact on safety systems"
+            ]
+          },
+          "type": {
+            "title": "Note type",
+            "description": "Choice of what kind of note this is.", "type": "string",
+            "enum": [
+              "description",
+              "details",
+              "faq",
+              "general",
+              "legal_disclaimer",
+              "other",
+              "summary"
+            ]
+          },
+          "text": {
+            "title": "Note contents",
+            "description": "The contents of the note.
+Content varies depending on type.", "type": "string",
+            "minLength": 1
+          }
+        }
+      }
+    },

 Notes type (`notes_t`) is array with 1 or more items of type Note.
 Value type of every such Note item is object with the mandatory properties type and text.
 A note may provide the additional properties audience and title.